The Viking helmet #5

 The shield was a common weapon in the Viking age and was mostly used as a defensive weapon.
 The Vikings would stand in a special formation, either in one long row or in a triangle to create a wall of shields, which would overlap and make it very difficult for the enemy to break through.
 The Vikings would also use the shield in a battle to hit the enemy, so they would lose their balance, and make them vulnerable to attack.

 The shield was often used in a duel, where they had the shield in one hand and either a spear, ax, or sword in the other.
 Some of the remains from the Viking age have shown that many, despite having the shield for protection, suffered many injuries in the lower region, and on the legs.

 A Viking shield is round and is between 80-100 centimeters in diameter.
 The shield is made from wooden planks and held together by a strip of wood and animal hide.
 In the middle of the shield is an iron knob as a handle to protect the hand of the Viking.
 The handle of the shield is often the only thing that has been preserved after having been buried for more than 1,000 years.

 The Viking Ax #1

 The Axe was a very common weapon for most of the Vikings.
 But it was not just a weapon, it was primarily used as a tool for everyday work.
-Most of the Axes that has been found from the Viking age, has been found in burials.
+Most of the Axes that have been found from the Viking Age have been found in burials.
 The quality and the decorations of the Viking axes varied a lot, but most of them were made of iron.

 Some of the axes were just simple and without any decorations.
 While others were artwork in itself with an inlaid silver thread with depictions of animals.
 Almost all of the axes had Christian or heathen symbols engraved on them and could swing with such force that it could split a helmet in half.